On a roll after winless seasons, Winhawks beat Mankato 5-0

 “We’re just getting started,” Burns said.
 “They’re actually learning the game, and they’ve come a long way in three weeks, but we have a long way to go.
 What I’m really looking forward to is watching these guys play hockey at the end of the season, and when we get down to the playoff time, I can’t wait to watch them play the good competition and see where we actually end up.”

-Next Tuesday, the Winhawks will host Rochester’s Mayo High School at 7:15 p.m. at Bud King Ice Arena in Winona.
+After press time on Tuesday, the Winhawks were set to host Rochester’s Mayo High School.
+The Winhawks will play Viroqua High School on Saturday, November 26, at noon at Bud King Ice Arena in Winona.

 Commented